algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 # 2. Objective

-Blending[^2]: The still wines from different vineyards and grape varieties are blended together to create a consistent flavor profile:

-1. Develop a program that can read and parse data on the different vineyards and grape varieties, as well as their respective characteristics and flavor profiles, and use this information to create a blended wine with a consistent flavor profile.
-2. Create an algorithm that can adjust the ratios of the individual wines in the blend based on their respective characteristics, such as acidity, tannins, and sweetness, in order to create a well-balanced and harmonious final product.
+Blending[^2]:
+1. Create an algorithm that make use of several tanks to blend different varities of wines and comes out with the desire flavor.
-3. Implement a user interface that allows the user to input information on the different wines and vineyards, as well as specify the desired flavor profile for the blended wine, and displays the resulting blend with information on its characteristics and flavor profile.
+2. Implement a user interface that allows the user to input information on the different wines as well as specify the desired flavor profile for the blended wine, and displays the resulting blend and flavor profile.
-4. Develop a database that can store information on the different wines and vineyards, as well as track the inventory of the individual wines and the blending process itself, in order to ensure consistency and quality control.
-5. Implement a testing framework that can validate the consistency of the blended wine over time, as well as its adherence to the desired flavor profile, in order to ensure that the blending process is working effectively.

-The Krug champagne need this software so as to chose the best path way to know in which tank a particular wine have to go into during blending[^2] and to finally have the desired flavor.
+The Krug champagne need this software so as to chose the best path way to know in which tank a particular wine have to go into during blending and to finally have the desired flavor.
 To have a good result, the following steps under must be taken in to consideration.
   - Correctness: no crash, no half full or half empty tanks.
   - How close your final product is from the input formula.
   - Minimum number of steps to get to the result.
   - Speed of the code.
   - Comments and idiomatic style.

-# 4. Personas
+# 3. Personas
 | Name   	| Age 	| Role| Description | Image
 |--------	|-----	|-------------|----------|------------|
 |Jackson James| 21 | Student |James is a sophisticated student with a deep passion for wine.
 He explores diverse types and regions, studying oenology and viticulture.
 Engaging in wine clubs and societies, he shares his knowledge and hosts tastings.
 James skillfully pairs wine with food, immerses himself in wine literature, and embraces its cultural significance.
 His enthusiasm and knowledge shape his identity and future aspirations.   | <img src="Images/Jackson.png"> |